 What Are Claude Code Parallel Agents?

 Claude Code supports two patterns for running multiple agents simultaneously.
 Subagents run within a single Claude Code session — each gets its own context window, custom system prompt, and specific tool access.
 They run in the foreground (blocking) or background (concurrent), report results back to the main agent, and are good for isolating high-volume tasks or enforcing tool restrictions.
+Claude Code now also supports built-in git worktree isolation, so each subagent can operate in its own worktree without merge conflicts.

 Agent teams coordinate separate Claude Code instances with independent context windows.
 Unlike subagents, teammates communicate peer-to-peer through a shared task list and messaging system.
 A team lead coordinates work and assigns tasks; teammates claim work, mark it complete, and message each other directly.
 Agent teams are currently experimental in Claude Code and require explicit enablement.